huavanthong/LearningGolang/01_GettingStarted/book-go-web-application/Chapter_6_Storing_Data/README.md

 var PostsByAuthor map[string][]*Post
 ```
 You have two variables:
-* PostById maps the unique ID to a pointer to a post
+* PostById maps the unique ID to a pointer to a post.
 * PostsByAuthor maps the author’s name to a slice of pointers to posts.
 More detaisl: [map_store](https://github.com/huavanthong/MasterGolang/tree/main/01_GettingStarted/book-go-web-application/Chapter_6_Storing_Data/map_store)

 ### Output